Feds charge 3 current or former Louisiana police chiefs in an alleged visa fraud scheme

 Getting a U-visa can give some crime victims and their families a pathway to U.S. citizenship.
 About 10,000 people got them in the 12-month period that ended Sept.
 30, 2022, which was the most recent period for which the Homeland Security Department has published data.

-These special visas are specifically for victims of certain crimes “who have suffered mental or physical abuse” and are “helpful to law enforcement or government officials in the investigation or prosecution of criminal activity,” based on a description of the program published by the U.S. Citizenship and Immigration Services.
+These special visas, which were created by Congress in 2000, are specifically for victims of certain crimes “who have suffered mental or physical abuse” and are “helpful to law enforcement or government officials in the investigation or prosecution of criminal activity,” based on a description of the program published by the U.S. Citizenship and Immigration Services.

+“These visas are designed to help law enforcement and prosecutors prosecute crimes where you need the victim or the witness there, ” Van Hook said.
+“U-visas serve a valuable purpose, and this is a case where they were abused.”

+When asked about the extent of the fraud, Van Hook said there “hundreds of names" —- specifically for visas that were approved.

 At least two of the police chiefs had been arrested as of the Wednesday morning news conference, authorities said.